-Consequently, the reverse repo rate under the LAF remains unchanged at 5.75%, and the marginal standing facility (MSF) rate and the Bank Rate at 6.75%.
+Consequently, the reverse repo rate under the LAF remains at 6.0%, and the marginal standing facility (MSF) rate and the Bank Rate at 6.50%.

-The decision of the MPC is consistent with a neutral stance of monetary policy in consonance with the objective of achieving consumer price index (CPI) inflation at 5% by Q4 of 2016-17 and the medium-term target of 4% within a band of +/- 2%, while supporting growth.
+The decision of the MPC is consistent with a neutral stance of monetary policy in consonance with the objective of achieving the medium-term target for consumer price index (CPI) inflation of 4% within a band of +/- 2%, while supporting growth.
 The main considerations underlying the decision are set out in the statement below.

 - Save upto Rs.2.67 lakh with Pradhan Mantri Awas Yojana ...Know more